tsatria03/CookyCraze/docks/readme.txt

 All stats are saved with your game data and persist between sessions.

 Achievement statistics.
 View your progress toward every achievement grouped by category.
 Open it from the Statistics menu.
 Each category lists complete achievements first, followed by incomplete ones showing your current value against the required threshold.
 This screen is read only and does not require any input to navigate.

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

 There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
 The menu is organised into six categories: baking, baking slots manager, economy, events, blackjack, and slot machine.
 Each category label shows how many achievements it contains.
 The main menu shows how many you have unlocked out of the total across all categories.
 Opening a category shows how many you have unlocked out of the total for that category, with unlocked ones listed first followed by locked ones.
 Pressing enter on an unlocked achievement shows a dialog with its description that you can read at your own pace.
 Pressing enter on a locked achievement gives you a cryptic hint about what you need to do to earn it.
-When you earn an achievement during play, the game announces it non-interruptively in the background and stores it in the achievements buffer so you can review it later.
+When you earn an achievement during play, it is stored in the achievements buffer.
+If baking mode is off, it shows as a dismissible dialog so you can read it immediately.
+If baking mode is on, it is announced non-interruptively so automated play is not interrupted.

 Save slots.

 The game supports multiple save slots for separate playthroughs, selected from the main menu.
 Each slot is completely independent, with its own rank, cookies, coins, upgrades, and settings.
 You can start a new game in any slot at any time without affecting your other saves.
 Save slots are chosen when loading or starting a new game from the main menu.

 Keyboard commands